AIA Tours: land

 Set out this morning to visit Gebel el-Silsila, located at the narrowest point along the entire length of the Nile.
 It was the location of a major New Kingdom sandstone quarry and workshop, where artifacts and tombs have been discovered.
 Sail onward to the twin Temples of Sobek and Horus at Kom Ombo, including a visit to the magnificent (though small) Crocodile Museum.
 Continue cruising to Aswan, and partake in a final gala dinner onboard.
 (B,L,D)

 Check out this morning and enter the airport (our hotel has direct access to Terminal 3 via footbridge, as well as a free shuttle to Terminal 2) to catch flights homeward.
-Or, continue on the Siwa Oasis and Alexandria extension.
+Or, continue on to the Wadi El Natrun & Alexandria extension.
 (B)

 Optional, Post-Tour Extension